nRF24/CircuitPython_nRF24L01/docs/ble_api.rst

 .. autofunction:: circuitpython_nrf24l01.fake_ble.swap_bits

    :returns:
-      An `int` containing the byte whose bits go from LSBit to MSBit compared to the value passed to the ``original`` parameter.
+      An `int` containing the byte whose bits are reversed compared to the value passed to the ``original`` parameter.
    :param int original: This should be a single unsigned byte, meaning the
       parameters value can only range from 0 to 255.